scVENUS/PeekabooAV/docs/source/config.rst

 Peekaboo requires a little tool called ``chwon2me`` in order to change the ownership of files and directories to be analyed by Peekaboo.
 Also, Peekaboo can run behavioural analysis of file and directories by utilizing Cuckoo sandbox for this purpose.
-Further, email attachments can be supplied to Peekaboo for analysis using our patched version of AMaViSd.
+Further, email attachments can be supplied to Peekaboo for analysis directly from AMaViSd.

 The remaining sections cover the setup of these components.